GaloyMoney/galoy-infra/README.md

 Major version upgrades should be done with extreme attention as they may introduce breaking changes.

-Minor version upgrade should be done one version at a time (to go from `1.30` to `1.32`, for example, first upgrade to `1.31`).
+Minor version upgrades should be done one version at a time (to go from `1.30` to `1.32`, for example, first upgrade to `1.31`).
 On each upgrade, let the version stream into our deployments and confirm everything works fine before moving on.